You got in the car for a few minutes to ask about an assignment and we wound up talking for hours.

 That left me with a choice.

-Stay, or find a new orbit, far away from the places that played our music and that we used to frequent, make sure that out paths never cross again, for both our sake.
+Stay or find a new orbit, far away from the places that played our music and that we used to frequent, make sure that our paths never cross again in this life.

-With whispers a few pointed you out to me, and I’m sure they pointed me out to you.
+With whispers a friend pointed you out to me, and I’m sure they pointed me out to you.

 I didn’t know you were there to perform, it was something we used to talk about, something you would linger on for a moment before changing the conversation.

-Mic in hand, the music starting, you took the stage and sang.
+Mic in hand, the music starting, you took the stage and did it.

-It looked like nobody was listening, and he definitely wasn’t listening, but I was.
+It looked like nobody was listening, and he was there but definitely wasn’t listening, but I was.

-If I had listened to my older self, I would have missed out on that final moment with you.
+If I had listened to my older self, I would have missed out on that final moment with you finally sharing your spirit.

 No comments: